Dr. Bin Guo (郭斌)

 Selected Publication

-My full publication list is on the Google Scholar.
+My full publication list is on Google Scholar.
 All papers have the arXiv version for reading.
-Here is my thesis and selected important publication.
+Here is my thesis and a selection of important publications.

 1) Preprint